Comparative study of the kinetic properties of proton and alpha beams in the Alfv\'enic wind observed by SWA-PAS onboard Solar Orbiter: Data Analysis

-Panel b) of Figure \ref{Fig00090} shows the distributions relative to the drift speed for the proton beam and alpha core with respect to the proton core, and alpha beam, with respect to the alpha core, projected onto the local magnetic field direction and normalized to the local Alfv\'en speed.
+Panel a) of Figure \ref{Fig12} shows the distribution of the drift speed $V_D$ of the alpha population with respect to the protons projected onto the local magnetic field direction and normalized by the local Alfv\'en speed $V_A$ as obtained from our 2-population analysis.
+The distribution is quite symmetric around the average value of $1.13\pm0.20$.
+This value is slightly larger than the values reported in the literature which shows that, in general, the drift velocity is of the order of the Alfv\'en velocity that, in our case, has an average value of $65.2\pm 15.1$ km/s \citep{neugebauer1976,reisenfeld2001,marsch1982a,durovcova2017}.
+Panel b) of Figure \ref{Fig12} shows the distributions relative to the drift speed for the proton beam and alpha core with respect to the proton core, and alpha beam, with respect to the alpha core, projected onto the local magnetic field direction and normalized to the local Alfv\'en speed.
 It is known from the literature that the proton beam drifts at a speed quite larger than the local Alfv\'en speed \citep{marschlivi1987} and that the drift value changes depending on the wind type and the heliocentric distance \citep{marsch1982b}.
 In our case, the peak of the distribution is around $2.25$ and the average value is $2.39\pm0.37$.
-On the contrary, the alpha beam behaves similarly to the proton beam although it has a lower drift speed whose distribution peaks around $1.85$ Alfv\'en speed and an average value of $1.92\pm 0.37$ Alfv\'en speed.
-These estimates are new in the literature since we are not aware of similar estimates made for the alpha core and beam separately.
+The alpha beam behaves similarly to the proton beam, although it has a lower drift speed whose distribution peaks around $1.85$ Alfv\'en speed and an average value of $1.92\pm 0.37$ Alfv\'en speed.
+These estimates are new in the literature, since we are not aware of similar estimates made for the alpha core and beam separately.
 On the other hand, there are several estimates related to the drift speed of the alpha population as a whole \citep[among others]{marsch1982a,durovcova2017}.

-Following the analysis by \cite{alterman2018}, Figure \ref{Fig00100} shows the distribution of the ratio between the velocity drift, normalized to $V_A$, of the proton beam and that of the total alpha population, as indicated by the solid line.
+Following the analysis by \cite{alterman2018}, Figure \ref{Fig13} shows the distribution of the ratio between the velocity drift of the proton beam and that of the total alpha population, as indicated by the solid line.
 Its average value of $1.73$ remarkably confirms previous estimates reported by \cite{alterman2018} and \cite{demarco2023}.
-It is interesting to note that the analysis performed by \cite{alterman2018} refers to $1au$ and covers about $20$ years of data. \cite{demarco2023} analyzed a time interval at $0.65au$ observed in July 2020 while the present analysis refers to data taken by SWA at $0.58au$ in September 2022.
+It is interesting to note that the analysis performed by \cite{alterman2018} refers to 1 au and covers about $20$ years of data. \cite{demarco2023} analyzed a time interval at $0.65$ au observed in July 2020 while the present analysis refers to data taken by SWA at 0.58 au in September 2022.
 The only similarity between the data set studied by \cite{alterman2018} and ours is the data selection based on fast and Alfv\'enic wind.